zoelesv/tictactoe-ai/README.md

 | ![Image 1](/src/play.png) | ![Image 2](/src/ai.png) |
 |:---------------------:|:---------------------:|
 ## About
-This app implements an AI to play Tic-Tac-Toe optimally with an user.
+This app implements an AI using Minimax algorithm to play Tic-Tac-Toe optimally with an user.

 ## Files
 - tictactoe.py - all of the logic for playing the game, and for making optimal moves